-TRMH\6310 Research Applications in Tourism and Hospitality W [0.50]

-This course is designed to enhance the student's analytical capability, using both basic and advanced analytical techniques and tools of tourism and hospitality research.
-They learn to critically evaluate, enabling them to make effective judgments, choose proper statistical techniques, and draw logical and substantive conclusions.

-Prerequisite(s): TRMH\6100 and PSYC\6060

-Co-requisite(s): Mu ust take one of these courses ANTH6140, MCS6080 or SOC6140 Department(s): Sch hool of Hospitality, Food and Tourism Management

-TRMH\6400 Thesis Proposal F,W,S [1.00]

-The students engage in seminars to share experiences and reflections on the research process.
-This course is a development of the proposal: framing a research question, developing a methodological plan within a challenging interdisciplinary area such as tourism and hospitality, data planning and more.
+This course is d esigned to enhance the student's analytical capability, using both basi alytical techniques and tools of tourism and hospitality research.
+The y evaluate, enabling them to make effective judgments, choose prope ques, and draw logical and substantive conclusions.
+Prerequisite(s): TRMH6100 and PSYC6060 Co-requisite(s): Must take one of these courses ANTH6140, MCS6080 or SOC614 Department(s): School of Hospitality, Food and Tourism Management TRMH6400 T hesis Proposal F,W,S [1.00] gage in seminars to share experiences and reflections on the research purse is a development of the proposal: framing a research question 1 developing a mo ethodological plan within a challenging interdisciplinary area such a pitality, data planning and more. developing a mo ethodological plan within a challenging interdisciplinary area such a pitality, data planning and more.
+TRMH6100, TRMH6200, TRMH6310, PSYC6060 and one of developing a me tourism and hos ethodological plan within a challenging interdisciplinary area such a pitality, data planning and more.

-Prerequisite(s): TRMH\6100, TRMH\6200, TRMH\6310, PSYC\6060 and one of ANTH\6140, MCS\6080 or SOC\6140